juntao/arenztopia/content/news/Issue 13.md

 ## Movie Announcments!
 by Renzo Avila

 Welcome to our new column!
 We will give 5 ideas for trending movies in Arenztopia.
-Here are the top 5 movies during thankgiving week!
+Here are the top 5 movies during Thanksgiving week!

 - Elf (2003)
 - A Charlie Brown Thanksgiving (1973)